 For more information see Knowing How the Central Credit Register Works or www.centralcreditregister.ie

-All applicants to the Local Authority Home Loan consent to the carrying out of credit checks and reporting of the loan application and the performance of the loan to a credit register(s).
+All applicants to the Local Authority Home Loan must consent to the carrying out of credit checks and reporting of the loan application and the performance of the loan to a credit register(s).
 The consent is mandatory for the progression of the application form and permission is sought by the applicant(s) as a part of the application form.

 What is Mortgage Protection Insurance?